Crawford County closes campgrounds due to COVID-19

-PRAIRIE DU CHIEN, Wis. – Crawford County has ordered the closure of campgrounds due to the COVID-19 pandemic.
+PRAIRIE DU CHIEN, Wis. — Crawford County officials ordered the closure of campgrounds due to the COVID-19 pandemic.

 The order came from Cindy Riniker, the county’s health officer.

-Riniker cites Wisconsin’s Safer at Home restrictions for the order, stating in a letter that camping encourages gatherings of 10 or more people, non-essential travel and reduces the success of social-distancing requirements.
+Riniker cites Wisconsin’s Safer at Home restrictions for the order, stating in a letter that camping encourages gatherings of 10 or more people and non-essential travel and reduces the success of social-distancing requirements.

 Riniker states that the order will remain in effect until a Crawford County emergency order and the state’s pandemic order have ended.